On the Convergence of the ELBO to Entropy Sums: Equality to Entropy Sums at Stationary Points

-from which (\ref{EqnTheoremSoE}) follows by using (\ref{EqnAgPost}) for the last summand.\\ {}$\square$\\ \ \\ Theorem~\ref{th:Sum_of_Entr} can be regarded as the main result considering that most generative models (of the form given by Definition \ref{def:Gen_Model}) will satisfy the theorem's conditions (see Sec.\,\ref{SecExamples} for examples).
-The reason is that most distributions used to define such models are standard exponential family distributions; and most standard exponential family distributions (Bernoulli, Categorical, Exponential, Gaussian, Gamma etc.) have constant base measures.
+from which (\ref{EqnTheoremSoE}) follows by using (\ref{EqnAgPost}) for the last summand. \end{proof} Theorem~\ref{th:Sum_of_Entr} can be regarded as the main result.
+Most generative models of the form given by Definition \ref{def:Gen_Model} are usually defined using exponential family distributions, and usually those distributions have a constant base measure (Bernoulli, Categorical, Exponential, Gaussian, Gamma etc.).
+Still, it may be a bit unsatisfactory that not all exponential family distributions can be treated, which is why we consider a generalization of Theorem~\ref{th:Sum_of_Entr} in the following.